 Noodle soups are quinessential chinese food.

-There are so many different types of chinese noodles around that if I were to try 1 type a day, it might take me months to complete the entire range.
+There are so many types of noodles around that if I were to try 1 type a day, it might take me months to complete the entire range.

 Noodles can be served dried, semi-dried or in soups.
 It can be served hot or cold.

-Let us take a look at some common varieties:
+Let us take a look at some varieties:

 Dried wheat noodles